 The courts have found in favour of UNE in most court cases

 UNE has been served with a summons in some convert cases.
 The court then decides whether UNE’s decision is valid or not.
 If the decision is valid, the court finds in favour of UNE.
-The figures show the number of judgments from 2015 to 2019 where conversion was a topic and the applicant was from Iran or Afghanistan.
-There were no Supreme Court judgments during the period.
+The figures show the number of judgments from 2016 to 2020 where conversion was a topic and the applicant was from Iran or Afghanistan.
+There was one Supreme Court judgment during the period.

 The figures are based on manual registrations, with the reservation that some cases may not be registered or registered incorrectly.